-In order to improve bandwidth utilization, it is often desirable to split one traffic flow over multiple paths.
-This concept is supported today by state-of-the-art network technologies, such as optical networks, MPLS and datacenter SDNs.
-However, in such a case the network nodes need to spend more forwarding resources for every traffic flow.
-This raises two important optimization problems, related to splitting of a traffic flow into multiple paths while minimizing the associated forwarding cost: Decomposition with Minimum forwarding Overhead (DMO), and Routing with Minimum forwarding Overhead (RMO).
-We showed that both problems are NPhard, and presented approximation algorithms.
-The DMO approximations were shown to perform very well, whereas the RMO approximations were shown to perform not as well.
+In order to improve bandwidth utilization, it is often desirable to split one traffic flow over multiple paths while minimizing the associated forwarding cost.
+Two important optimization problems result: Decomposition with Minimum forwarding Overhead (DMO), and Routing with Minimum forwarding Overhead (RMO).
+We showed that both problems are NP-hard and presented approximation algorithms.
 We presented efficient practical heuristics for RMO.
 These heuristics first find an initial network flow and then decompose it using our DMO approximation.
 The procedure for selecting the initial network flow was shown to have a critical impact on the performance of the algorithm.
-While S-WIDE was shown to be preferable when the main optimization criterion is to minimize the number of paths, WID/LEN gave the best tradeoff between bandwidth cost and forwarding overhead.
-We also showed that these RMO algorithms perform much better than the ECMP algorithm, which is used today in many networks for routing a flow over multiple paths.
+WID/LEN gave the best trade-off between bandwidth cost and forwarding overhead.